Kasparrow/model_loader/README.md

 ## screenshots

 I take the following screenshots with World of Warcraft models extracted with WoW Model Viewer.
-These models are not included in the repository (I'm not an expert in copyrights, but i'm pretty sure that i don't own any rights on them), but you can test the program with the nanosuit model provided.
+These models are not included in the repository (I'm not an expert in copyrights, but i'm pretty sure that i don't own any rights on them), but you can test the program with the nanosuit model provided, or add your own 3D models in the resources/models folder.

 ###### .obj with default shader
 ![obj default shader screenshot](./resources/screenshots/default.png)